Motherbank

 The Motherbank is located near historically significant ports and anchorages such as Portsmouth, Spithead, Southampton, and St. Helen's Bay, and has long served as an important anchorage itself.
 Merchant ships have anchored at the Motherbank for centuries.
+(Note: PORTSMOUTH, the second marine arsenal of England, is entered through the road named Spithead...
+The Mother Bank is a part of the road near the Isle of Wight where East Indiamen anchor as well as ships of war under quarantine.)

 The Royal Navy for many years anchored old, decommissioned warships at the Motherbank while they awaited disposal.
 An old warship might be anchored there for anything between several weeks and several years before being sold, scrapped or sunk as a target.